-The Tennessee Certified Economic Developer (TCED) Program, administered by the University of Tennessee Center for Industrial Services (UT CIS), provides high-quality training, continuing education and professional development opportunities to Tennessee economic and community development practitioners, community leaders and elected officials.
+The Tennessee Certified Economic Developer (TCED) Program, administered by the University of Tennessee Center for Industrial Services (UT CIS), provides high-quality training, continuing education and professional development opportunities to Tennessee's economic and community development practitioners, community leaders and elected officials.

 The TCED Program gives participants a broad-based knowledge of economic opportunities and trends, core components and tools required to compete in today’s global economy, with a focus on economic development in Tennessee.
 Upon completion of the TCED Program and certification requirements, participants are awarded the Tennessee Certified Economic Developer (TCEcD) designation, indicating they have achieved core competency in the principles and practices of economic development in Tennessee.

 TCED Program Flyer

 In addition to completing the required courses, participants will need to complete a Capstone Project including a written and oral presentation which applies knowledge gained in the program.
 Course offerings are structured such that a TCED candidate can complete certification requirements within a two-year period.
 To maintain certification, participants must complete a minimum of 48 hours of training over a three-year period.